 Does it seem to you like back to school season just sneaked up on us?
 One minute I was enjoying the summer and the next minute, I was doing back to school shopping for clothes and school supplies.
 One challenge that I face at the start of every school year, is coming up with new and exciting lunches for my kids to bring to school.
 I admit it, toward the end of the last school year I had fallen into a bit of a rut, sending in the same lunches every day.
 They were easy and I knew my kids would eat them.
 But the start of a new school year fills me with inspiration, so I came up with some fun lunch ideas that I am excited to share with you.
 I also made up some inspirational Lunchbox Notes that you can get for free.
+Be sure to also check out 10 Back To School Teachers Gifts Teachers Really Need.
 I was asked by Carusele to participate in the #SimplyNice campaign, sponsored by Walgreens.
 Although I have been compensated, all opinions are my own.

 I headed to Walgreens to do some back to school shopping.
 I picked up notebooks, pencils and other school supplies.